cadnano/cadnano2.5/README.md

 ### Mac and Linux

-`pyqt5_check.py`for 10.10 Yosemite, and possibly for 10.11 El Capitan under Xcode 7.0.1, using Qt5.5.1 but this has not yet been tested.
+These instructions can works for 10.10 Yosemite, and possibly for 10.11 El Capitan under Xcode 7.0.1, using Qt5.5.1 but this has not yet been tested.
 Please provide feedback if it works for you.
+Linux seems to have no problems.

 You can run the included `pyqt5_check.py` which will grab, build and install `Qt5`, `sip` and `PyQt5` in your python environment.
 It is cleanest using